Frank Ocean: Sexual orientation

 Ocean wrote an open letter, initially intended for the liner notes on Channel Orange, that preemptively addressed speculation about his attraction in the past to another man.
 Instead, on July 4, 2012, he published the open letter on his Tumblr blog recounting unrequited feelings he had for another young man when he was 19 years old, citing it as his first true love.
 He used the blog to thank the man for his influence, and also thanked his mother and other friends, saying, "I don't know what happens now, and that's alright.
 I don't have any secrets I need kept anymore...
 I feel like a free man."
-Numerous celebrities publicly voiced their support for Ocean following his announcement, including Beyoncé and Jay-Z. Members of the hip hop industry generally responded positively to the announcement.
-Tyler, the Creator and other members of OFWGKTA tweeted their support for Ocean.
+Numerous celebrities publicly voiced their support for Ocean following his announcement, including Beyoncé and Jay-Z.

+Members of the hip hop industry generally responded positively to the announcement.
+Tyler, the Creator and other members of Odd Future tweeted their support for Ocean.
 Russell Simmons wrote a congratulatory article in Global Grind in which he said, "Today is a big day for hip-hop.
 It is a day that will define who we really are.
 How compassionate will we be?
 How loving can we be?
 How inclusive are we? [...]
 Your decision to go public about your sexual orientation gives hope and light to so many young people still living in fear."
 When asked if he considers himself bisexual in a 2012 interview, Ocean stated: "I'll respectfully say that life is dynamic and comes along with dynamic experiences, and the same sentiment that I have towards genres of music, I have towards a lot of labels and boxes and shit."

 In June 2016, following the Orlando nightclub shooting that killed 49 people, Ocean published an essay expressing his sadness and frustration.
 He mentioned that his first experience with homophobia and transphobia was with his father when he was six years old, and related how many people pass on their hateful values to the next generation and send thousands of people down suicidal paths.
 In 2017, Ocean's father subsequently sued him for defamation and requested $14.5 million.
 On October 17, 2017, after a hearing that saw Ocean and both of his parents taking the stand, the presiding judge ruled in favor of Ocean, stating that his father had not provided sufficient evidence of defamation.

-Name changes
+Name change

 In a 2011 interview, Ocean stated that he had attempted to change his name to Christopher Francis Ocean through a legal website on his 23rd birthday.
 The change was reportedly partly inspired by the 1960 film Ocean's 11.
 In March 2014, it was reported that he was legally changing his name to Frank Ocean.
 In November 2014, it was revealed that the name change had not been legalized due to multiple speeding offenses.
 It was finally legalized on April 23, 2015.